-- 1. Make sure the DIMM modules are properly and fully installed. - Determine if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
+- 1. Make sure the DIMM modules are properly and fully installed. - Check if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
 It is recommended to use the same RAM speed for all DIMMs in the system. - 3.
-Make sure you are using the correct type of DDR2 FBD (Fully Buffered) ECC 533/667 SDRAM (recommended by the manufacturer.) - 4.
-Check for bad DIMM modules or slots by swapping a single module between four slots and noting the results. - Make sure all memory modules are fully seated in their slots.
-As an interleaved memory scheme is used, you must install four modules at a time, beginning with Branch 1, then Branch 2, and so on (see Page 2-6). - 6.
+Make sure that you are using the correct type of DDR2 FBD (Fully Buffered) ECC 533/667 SDRAM (\recommended by the manufacturer.) - 4.
+Check for bad DIMM modules or slots by swapping a single module between four slots and noting the results. - Make sure that all memory modules are fully seated in their slots.
+As an in-terleaved memory scheme is used, you must install two modules at a time, beginning with 1A, then 1B, and so on (see Page 2-6). - 6.
 Check the position of the 115V/230V switch on the power supply.